 The latest information on COVID-19 can be found here.
-Information about the signs and symptoms of coronavirus, how to reduce the risk of catching the virus and what to do if you feel unwell, is available on the NHS website.
-Both sites are updated regularly and will always have the best advice and guidance from medical professionals.
+This includes information about the signs and symptoms of coronavirus, how to reduce the risk of catching the virus and what to do if you feel unwell.
+This site is updated regularly and will always have the best advice and guidance from medical professionals.

-We have also taken the decision to cancel all overseas activities and visits until further notice.
+We have also taken the decision to cancel all overseas activities and visits until Sep 2021.
 The COVID-19 pandemic has a global impact and we will take this into account when we start to plan future overseas activities and visits.

 Due to the ongoing situation surrounding COVID-19, there is a slight delay in the enrolment process.
 Keeping staff and public safe are our main priorities and our Admin Officers are working remotely, in line with Government guidelines.
 We are doing all we possibly can to work as effectively as possible, however, there may be unavoidable delays with some applications.